Medical expert of the article

 - from the digestive tract (nausea, vomiting, diarrhea, changes in appetite, dry mouth, the appearance of an unpleasant taste in the mouth);

-- from the hematopoietic system (a decrease in the level of neutrophils and lymphocytes, monocytes, rarely - slight eosinophilia, thrombocytopenia).
+- from the hematopoietic system (decreased levels of neutrophils and lymphocytes, monocytes, rarely - minor eosinophilia, thrombocytopenia).

 Women are more at risk of complications during pregnancy.